natenka/pyneng-book-en/docs/source/book/10_useful_functions/range.rst

     In [5]: list(range(0, 10, 3))
     Out[5]: [0, 3, 6, 9]

-The range() can also generate descending sequences of numbers:
+Function range() can also generate descending sequences of numbers:

 .. code:: python